Variable life insurance

 Term life insurance

 Term life insurance offers coverage over a set period of time — usually 10, 15, 20, 25 or 30 years.
 If you pass away during the term, your beneficiary receives the death benefit.
 If you outlive the term, your coverage ends.
-Term life insurance can be beneficial if you need coverage for a certain period of time, or if you want a cheaper premium.
+Term life insurance may be beneficial if you need coverage for a certain period of time or if you want a cheaper premium.
 Unlike a permanent life insurance policy, term life insurance does not generate cash value.

 Whole life insurance